johnmathews/johnmathews.is/data/blog/how-to-learn-a-language.md

 photography, but that's for another post).

 As with most things, YouTube is a fantastic way to teach yourself, and before I jump into learning Dutch, I watched a few videos about how to learn a language.
 This post summarizes what I've learned, and what I need to remember to keep doing or keep avoiding.
-Part of me likes flashcard and vocab drills, even though it doesn't result in vocab being available when I need it in real situations.
+Part of me likes flashcard and vocab drills, even though it doesn't seem to help fluency at all.

 ## How to learn